awslabs/sagemaker-debugger/docs/mxnet/api.md

     include_collections: list of str
-        takes as input the names of collections which should be saved. by default, ['weights','gradients', 'bias', 'default'] are passed to include_collections.
+        takes as input the names of collections which should be saved. by default, ['weights','gradients', 'biases', 'default'] are passed to include_collections.

     save_all: bool
         a shortcut for saving all tensors in the model.